Prince Edward Island Sights and Highlights

 Therefore, the second of the attractions on the north shore of Prince Edward Island should be included in any itinerary for the island.
 Prince Edward Island National Park is practically adjacent to the Green Gables site.
 The best way is to drive a few miles into the park and stop at one of the viewpoints and beaches.
 As soon as we approach the coast we see them: the red rocks that the island is known for.
 Bright red is the sandstone that makes up the cliffs on PEI's north coast.
 Because the material is so fragile, many of them are locked.

-Only now and then does a narrow path meander in the hinterland through the tall grass that grows on them.
-Everywhere warnings to stay on the trails to prevent the fragile rocks from crumbling off.
-We only see a couple of beach hikers in the distance who have found a way down to the water, and we watch strollers who do the same for us and look for viewpoints on the red rocks above the edge.
-“What might it look like here in winter when the storms are rolling in across the Atlantic?”
-I ask myself.
+Only occasionally does a narrow path wind its way inland through the tall grass growing on them.
+Everywhere there are signs urging people to stay on the paths to prevent the fragile rocks from crumbling.
+We only see a few beachcombers in the distance who have found a way down to the water, and we watch other walkers following our example, searching for viewpoints above the edge of the cliffs to admire the red rocks.
+"I wonder what it must be like here in winter when the storms roll in from the Atlantic?"

-What must be in the suitcase for a visit to Prince Edward Island in Canada?
+What must be in the Suitcase for a visit to Prince Edward Island in Canada?

-• rain jacket - Which is the best, you can read here
+• Rain jacket - Which is the best, you can read here

-• Do you also want to hike on the coast? rainproof hiking shoes are essential.
+• Do you also want to hike on the coast?
+Rainproof hiking shoes are essential.

 Lighthouse - Landmarks of Prince Edward Island Canada